Universal Freezing Transitions of Dipole-Conserving Chains: Models without a phase transition

 Hence, for the red particle to perform a second hop right, the blue particle to its left would have to travel two sites right via outward hops first.
 However, this requires the presence of a particle to the left of the blue particle, which must also move two sites to the right through outward hops, which in turn necessitates another particle to its left that can perform two outward hops to the right, and so on.

 Since this sequence never terminates, no particle can travel two sites in a given direction via outward hops alone.
-Hence, for any sequence of 5 holes, the middle 3 holes can never be occupied and are thus frozen irrespective of what surrounds them.
+Hence, for any sequence of 5 holes in a $d=2,k=4$ system, the middle 3 holes can never be occupied and are thus frozen irrespective of what surrounds them.

 For the case of $d=3,k=3$, there is again only one hopping move available, this time given by